-Service Plan
+4. Service Plan

 In common with other public sector organisations, the Board also has to ensure that it complies fully with Health & Safety, Data Protection, Freedom of Information, Records Management and Equalities Duties.
 These duties represent a sizeable workload for the organisation.
-There has also been significant resource needed to ensure that the Board has adequate Cyber Security arrangements in place.
-The Covid-19 pandemic saw the organisation move to a position with all employees now working from home at some point during the working week.

-The Boards current service plan covers the period 2019 to 2022 and was presented to the Board in 2019.
-The Service plan sets out the core statutory functions as outlined above and its objectives in relation to these functions.
-The plan also sets out the objectives in relation to: Corporate Governance, Accountability, Best Value, Equal Opportunities, Staffing and Personnel, Finance and Budgeting, Information Technology.
-Freedom of Information and Key Partnerships.
+The Board's current service plan covers the period 2022 to 2025.
+The service plan sets out the core statutory functions as outlined above and its objectives in relation to these functions.
+The plan also sets out the objectives in relation to: Corporate Governance, Accountability, Best Value, Equal Opportunities, Staffing and Personnel, Finance and Budgeting, Information Technology, Freedom of Information and Key Partnerships.